rchillyard/Number/README.md

 then _x_ will be a _Number_ with value __exactly__ one half.

+Even better is to use the lazy expression mechanism:

+    val half: Expression = One / 2
+    half.materialize

 You probably want to see some code: so go to the _worksheets_ package and take a look, starting with NumberWorksheet.sc, Foucault1.sc, Newton.sc, and so on.